-The following is a general schedule for the Biology major.
-Check all course descriptions for prerequisites before planning your course schedule.
+The following is a general course plan for the Biology major.
 Other course sequences are possible.
-Consult your advisor or the Biology Program Director.
-Note also that one can introduce flexibility into this recommended sequence by shifting elective and/or general education slots around to allow one to pursue other courses of personal interest or compensate for scheduling conflicts.
+Consult your faculty advisor or the Biology Program Director for assistance.
+Students may shift elective and/or general education courses around to pursue other courses of personal interest or compensate for scheduling conflicts.